MarcinBolt/MarcinBolt/README.md

 ---

 ### 2. [Pairplay](https://pairplay.fun)
 I am part of the Pairplay's **development team**, an erotic game, designed in 2023, for couples that is not only a source of unforgettable experiences but also an opportunity to discover new aspects of your relationship. pairplay is not just a game; it is a journey that will allow you to rediscover each other, bring freshness to your relationship, and stimulate desire, which is an essential element of a successful partnership.
+The app is fully responsive (**RWD**) to ensure usability across various devices.

 #### [Tech Stack:](pplx://action/followup)
 - **[Framework](pplx://action/followup):** Next.js